Menu

 Federal Regulations Govern Operations

 Commercial trucking is a multi-billion-dollar industry, which means it is heavily regulated by federal law.
 Truckers are required to follow rules established by the Federal Motor Carrier Safety Regulations, which include driver qualifications, vehicle maintenance, hours of service, cargo securement, and proper record-keeping.
 Violating these laws can suggest negligence and cause liability.
-By consulting a professional personal injury lawyer, trucking companies and drivers can ensure compliance and prevent costly fines or even legal action after accidents.
+By consulting a professional personal injury lawyer in Canoga Park, CA, trucking companies and drivers can ensure compliance and prevent costly fines or even legal action after accidents.

 Multiple Parties May Be Involved